Research

 I argue that while urban growers often intended to serve the communities, many were influenced by the economic and political changes in the city, resulting in urban cultivation to be associated more with the new food economy and gentrification than the revival of the long tradition of gardening and local food procurement in the city.

 View and access previous publication on this project at the Publication page.
-I am currently working on a book manuscript Cultivating Hope based on this research.
+The book based on this project, Gardens of Hope, is forthcoming from NYUPress in Spring 2025.